 - Collaborating.
 Sarah instigated a daily ‘stand-up meeting’ for her whole team each morning.
 By making everyone stand up and contribute, she kept meetings short but massively improved the level of collaboration in the team, heading off problems before they became serious.

 - Recognising the variables.
 It’s a truism, but with a fixed deadline, the only thing Sarah couldn’t get more of was time.
 Other things – budgets, staff, ambitions etc – are all variable.
-Yet, the rest of the business treated them as fixed and the schedule as variable.
-In other words, marketing wanted the biggest stand and the maximum impact, finance wanted to minimise the budget, sales people wanted a quiet area on the stand for meetings with customers and so on.
+Yet, the rest of the business treated them as fixed and the schedule as a variable.
+In other words, marketing wanted the biggest stand and the maximum impact, finance wanted to minimise the budget, salespeople wanted a quiet area on the stand for meetings with customers and so on.
 Everyone wanted more or less of something.
 Recognising this, Sarah began to invite stakeholders to a weekly meeting and presented their demands in terms of trade-offs.
 ‘If you want this, we need that,’ became her mantra.

 Automate everything but gratitude

 - Automating tedious tasks.
 Purchase orders were a necessary chore for Sarah’s team.
 They created dozens every month for suppliers, but filling out paper-based forms was not a life-affirming experience and so she decided to replace them with Turbine, an online system that automated the whole process of creating, reviewing and approving purchase orders.
+She also considered other options like BambooHR and

 - Saying ‘thank you’.
 Cash bonuses and incentives sometimes have a role to play but plain recognition is an incredibly powerful (and free) motivator.
 With this in mind, Sarah made sure to highlight people’s contributions in meetings, share their successes with senior managers and, at the end of the project, she wrote thank you letters to the whole team.
 A pat on the back is always preferable to a kick in the arse.